 - 1. Analyze a work of literature as a reflection of its literary genre. - 2.
-Identify major themes in a work of literature and explore their implications. - 3.
-Analyze structure; explain how form contributes to meaning. - 4.
-Evaluate the artistic achievement of literary works and writers. - 5.
-Use literary evidence to support interpretations and ideas regarding literary works. - 6.
-Produce clear and effective written responses using literary terms to analyze literary work. - 7.
+Evaluate literary techniques of the authors, such as structure, character development, dramatic irony, or other choices. - 3.
+Identify major themes in a work of literature and explore their implications. - 4.
+Use literary evidence to support interpretations and ideas regarding literary works. - 5.
+Produce clear and effective written responses using literary terms to analyze literature. - 6.
 Identify the distinctive features of the short story and novel.